abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 This is similar to the way habits develop in the body.
 In the mind, an event happens, it triggers a perception—a habitual way of looking at an experience.
-That reminds us of something similar in the past and we react in the same way through either aversion or attraction.
-Something can be unpleasant—a difficult situation that causes discomfort, unpleasantness, or aversion—and if we react to it automatically based on a past perception, it then reinforces the tendency to buy into old ways of reacting negatively.
+That reminds us of something similar in the past, and we react in the same way through either aversion or attraction.
+Something can be unpleasant—a difficult situation that causes discomfort, unpleasantness, or aversion, and if we react to it automatically based on a past perception, it then reinforces the tendency to buy into old ways of reacting negatively.
 On the other hand, if it’s something we are desirous of or excited about, that reinforces the tendency to go for it.
 Over time, we develop specific temporary coping strategies and react automatically in certain ways.
 We say, do, or think something, or we may